Social Giving: The Fundraising Guide for Nonprofits

 GoodUnited

-First, there was direct mail-driven fundraising.
-Supporters mailed in checks and received updates about your nonprofit through their mailboxes.
+In the beginning, nonprofits raised funds primarily through direct mail.
+Supporters mailed in checks and received updates about your organization through their mailboxes.

 Then, there was website-based giving.
 Supporters were able to give whenever and wherever they wanted via an online giving page hosted on your nonprofit’s website.

 Now, we’re seeing the third shift in fundraising occur in real-time, as social giving takes center stage.
-With social giving, supporters want to donate and experience continuing engagement in-channel on the networks they’re already spending significant time on: social networks.
+With social media fundraising, supporters want to donate and experience continuing engagement in-channel on the networks they’re already spending significant time on: social networks.

 In this comprehensive guide to social giving, we’re going to answer the following three questions: